christian71-stack/otto-merch-api/docs/Api/ShipmentsV1Api.md

     new GuzzleHttp\Client(),
     $config
 );
 $datefrom = "datefrom_example"; // string | Shipments created from this date onwards for the given authorized partner will be returned.
-The date is considered as UTC.
+Can be specified as either an ISO date (`YYYY-MM-DD`), which will be inferred to be in UTC time, or an ISO date time (`YYYY-MM-DD'T'HH:mm:ss.SSSXXX`).
+For example, `2024-01-10` would be interpreted the same as `2024-01-10T00:00:00Z`.
 $limit = 25; // int | The maximum number of shipments to be returned in each response.
 $next = "next_example"; // string | The cursor which points to the next shipment that should be queried.
 It is used to paginate the results.